adamsilver/fdpb/10-a-really-long-form.md

 ## Summary

-In this chapter, we looked at how to break down really long forms into smaller forms, by using the task list pattern.
-We learnt that doing so is not only biolically proven to help users complete a longer task, but is also gives users the essential information they need to do so.
+In this chapter, we looked at how to break down really long forms into smaller ones.
+By using the task list pattern, users are guided through a long and potentially complex journey with relative ease.

 ### Checklist